CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/02 Global options and Themes.md

 # Global options
 (Themes are explained below)

-Sometimes, you need to define the same option (configuration) of many elements at once.
+Sometimes, you need to define the same option (configuration) of a lot of elements at once.

 E.g.: The default fontsize is quite small and might be hard to read for some users.